snowplow-archive/snowplow.github.com/_posts/2015-07-29-schema-guru-0.3.0-released-for-generating-redshift-tables-from-json-scheams.md

 Notes:

-* The source field contains constraints for both types and all these constraints will be used to construct result columns
+* Constraints in the JSON Schema will be preserved on the element of the split type to which they correspond
-* Be careful using this option with `--with-json-paths` - a JSON Paths file for split product types will likely break a Redshift `COPY from JSON` load
+* Avoid using this option with `--with-json-paths` - a JSON Paths file for split product types will likely break a Redshift `COPY from JSON` load

-<h3 id="ddl-db">--db for specifying database</h3>
+<h3 id="ddl-db">--db for specifying database type</h3>

 Currently only Redshift is supported by the ``ddl`` command, but going forwards we plan on supporting other databases.
 You will be able to specify the database target with the `--db` option: